ssiyad/ssiyad.github.io.old/content/blog/veronika-decides-to-try-javascript.md

 ---
-title: "Veronika Decides to Try Javascript"
+title: "Veronika Decides to Try JavaScript"
 date: 2021-08-17T01:04:08+05:30
 ---
 That's a joke, she didn't.
 Instead she decides to die only to meet a new world of infinite possibilities that awaited her.
 She is a character from Paulo Coelho's stellar novel titled '*Veronika Decides to Die'.* If you haven't read it already, I suggest you do.
 It's a good book with a very much relatable setting.
 Meanwhile I thought it might make a good title so here we are.